 The Council's subsidiary companies' ability to continue as a going concern is dependent on their ability to generate profit in the medium term, where applicable, and/or the continued support of the Council.
-The Council has not been required to actively provide funding for cashflow purposes to its subsidiary companies and does not expect to be required to during the twelve months from the date of approval of the accounts, other than contractual payments in the normal course of business.
-Where cash support might be required there is a parent guarantee in place.
+If cash support might be required there is a parent guarantee in place.